-A key part to growing a beautiful Orchid with flowers that last for a long time, is actually choosing the right Orchid for the environment they are going to be in.
+A key part to growing a beautiful Orchid with flowers that last for a long time, is actually choosing the right Orchid for the environment they are going to be living in.

 1. Choose a suitable environment with a temperature that suits the orchid type

 When buying an Orchid one of the first things you should consider is the temperature where the Orchid will be placed.
 You can easily find this out by placing a thermometer in the growing area and noting the minimum and maximum temperatures.

 The variety of Orchid that you select depends on the temperature in your chosen area.
 Here are some examples on which type of Orchid is best suited in different temperatures.